52 former franchisees accuse McDonald’s of racial discrimination in lawsuit

-The plaintiffs, whose franchises date back to 1981 and who left the company within the past decade, also allege that McDonald’s:
+The plaintiffs, whose franchises date to 1981 and who left the company within the past decade, also allege that McDonald’s:

 - Retaliated against Black franchisees who rejected being placed in high-crime communities.